Central Grants – Structure and approval process

 Reapplications are welcome, however unsuccessful applicants are asked not to reapply for at least 12 months from the date of their rejection letter.
-Successful applicants are asked to wait five years before reapplying.
+Successful applicants are asked to wait three years before reapplying.

 The Foundation receives thousands of telephone and email enquiries and hundreds of completed applications each year, making the grant award process highly competitive.
 To help us to help you, please read our application guidelines and restrictions carefully.
 Unfortunately, with a limited grant fund we are unable to respond favourably to all requests, however worthy.
 We provide specific feedback on grant rejections where guidance and improvements can be made however due to the volume we are unable to provide specific feedback to first round rejections given the competitive nature of the process.

 Our 2020 application deadlines are:

 Please ensure your completed application is received both electronically and hard copy by 5.30pm on the date indicated in order to be considered.

 Applications should be sent by email to email@example.com.
 Large files can be sent across multiple emails or via a free online service (such as WeTransfer.com) to the email address firstname.lastname@example.org

 Eligible applications received after the deadline will be retained for the next funding round.
 Incomplete applications will not be accepted.
 All received applications are acknowledged by email, once the hard copy has been received and logged.